Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

-A renewal notice is mailed to the last known address on your record 45 to 60 days prior to your birthday in the year your ID card expires.
+The Wisconsin DMV mails a renewal notice to the last known address on your record 45 to 60 days prior to your birthday in the year your ID card expires.
 The renewal notice will inform you of the general requirements to renew your ID card.

-An ID card may be renewed up to one year prior to the expiration date.
+An ID card may be renewed up to one year before its expiration date.

 The Wisconsin DMV is issuing driver licenses and ID cards that meet new federal REAL ID requirements.
 While all Wisconsin licenses and ID cards are valid for federal uses for the next few years, at some point before your next renewal, a REAL ID license or ID card will be required for identification at airports and federal buildings.

 The cost to renew your existing ID card or get a REAL ID-compliant card will be the same.

 - Citizenship or legal status in the U.S.